We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 A really amazing method called the Fast Fourier Transform is used to convert waveforms to frequencies.

 It's pretty much the same as staring at the EQ visualizer on a stereo system.

 A spectrogram is a time - based visualization of the data.

-You may have noticed that the signals have a ribbed pattern to thembecause that's my vocal tract's resonances.
+You may have noticed that the signals have a ribbed pattern to thembecause that's the signals contain all of my vocal tract's resonances.

-I squeeze my voice chords, lips, and tongue into different or dampens distinct resonances.
+I squeeze my voice chords, lips, and tongue into different shapes to generate different sounds, which intensifies or dampens distinct resonances.

 This may be seen in the signal, where there are brighter and darker patches.

 We can observe that the two sounds have quite different arrangements if we work our way up from the bottom, labeling where we detect peaks in the spectrum — what are called formants.

 This is the kind of data that allows computers to detect spoken vowels, and even full words.

 Let's look at a more complex example, such as when I say, "she was happy."